-P.S.
-This post is subtitled “How to edit your novel part 2” because I recently wrote a post on How to write a novel: edit as you go along, or not? (“How to edit your novel part 1”).
-If you would like more advice of this type, you might like to look at my posts:
+- This post is subtitled “How to edit your novel part 2” because I recently wrote a post on How to write a novel: edit as you go along, or not? (“How to edit your novel part 1”)

 - How to write a novel: plan in advance, or not?